 Is your toothpaste harming you?

-Sodium Lauryl Sulfate is a surfactant.
-What’s this you ask?
-To keep things simple let’s just say it breaks surface moisture tension.
-Surfactants also increase the ‘foaminess’ we associate with products such as toothpaste and soap.
+They are used to reduce surface moisture tension which in turn helps to increase the ‘foaminess’ we associate with products such as toothpaste and soap, giving us more of an impression that the product is effective.
 SLS is also an ingredient in many industrial cleaning products such as detergents and degreasers.
-Natural toothpaste

 There are some who claim that SLS causes Cancer.
-While many share this concern, it’s important to note that there is no scientific basis to verify this assertion.
-In fact, even the American Cancer Council dispute that SLS is a cause of Cancer. (*This article has since been removed from the American Cancer Council website).
+While many share this concern and are eager to share this information in our current social media driven environment, it’s important to note that there is no scientific basis to verify this assertion.
+In fact, even the American Cancer Council dispute that SLS is a cause of Cancer.

-The problem with unsubstantiated claims made against SLS is that substantiated health implications don’t get a lot of attention.
-In the case of SLS, this applies in particular if you have skin that is sensitive and prone to irritation.
-Those who suffer canker sores, for instance, benefit by switching to SLS-free toothpaste.
+The problem with unsubstantiated claims made against SLS is that substantiated health implications are largely ignored.
+In the case of SLS, it is a known skin irritant used as a control substance when testing for irritation caused by products tested before going to market and can irritate the eyes and lungs and promote sores within the mouth.
+Those who suffer canker sores, for instance, greatly benefit by switching to SLS-free toothpaste.

-In our testing, we have found that no two SLS free products taste the same.
+It’s also true that no two SLS free toothpaste products taste exactly the same.
 If you are considering a change, don’t ignore all natural options if you have only sampled one.
 Finding a suitable alternative may take some trial and error.

 SLS and children?